Richard Hermer, Baron Hermer: Renewed criticism and further calls for dismissal

 Jenrick further criticised Hermer by taking to social media on 3 June where he posted a 2-minute video in which he argued that Hermer had defended "some pretty rotten folk".
 The video gained over 1.5 million views on X in less than 24 hours, and in it Jenrick argued that the cab-rank rule did not apply to Hermer, as he was a "top human rights lawyer" so would have been "inundated with cases, able to choose the pick of the bunch".
 In response to Jenrick's video, Hermer's friend, lawyer Ben Williams, said that it was an entirely fair political comment and described Hermer as "an open activist throughout his career".
 Later on that month, he was further criticised after revelations that he did not review sentences of four members of a West Yorkshire grooming gang for unduly lenient sentences, with Jenrick describing it as "outrageous" while Tice said that Hermer appeared to be "soft on child sex offenders".

-Following Hermer's advice over the involvement of the UK in the Iran–Israel war, Braverman argued that he should "not have a veto on military action" and described him as a "robed inquisitor" and "unelected".
+Following Hermer's advice over the involvement of the UK in the Twelve-Day War, Braverman argued that he should "not have a veto on military action" and described him as a "robed inquisitor" and "unelected".